How to GOBA

 Whether this is your first bicycle tour, your first time with the Great Ohio Bicycle Adventure, or you have ridden GOBA in the past, this information can help you prepare for our week-long bicycle tour.
 All bicycle tours handle their logistics a little bit differently.
 Read the following sections before you register, and if you still have questions, please contact the GOBA office at 614-273-0811 or gobainfo (AT) goba.com.

 Your Registration Fee includes:

-GOBA researches and lays out all the routes, paints directional arrows on the roads, prints maps and luggage tags, secures campgrounds for primitive tent camping, provides free parking for leaving your vehicle in the starting town all week, pays for security in towns and on the route, provides free showers, portajohns and some inside restrooms in camp, arranges emergency medical services, sets up free bus shuttles around the overnight town, moves your baggage from town to town, provides a souvenir GOBA pin, organizes the nonprofits’ food offerings, pays for evening entertainment, provides GPS-downloadable route maps, publishes newsletters, the GOBA Digest, and a full-color Calendar.
+GOBA researches and lays out all the routes, paints directional arrows on the roads, prints maps and luggage tags, secures campgrounds for primitive tent camping, provides free parking for leaving your vehicle in the starting town all week, pays for security in towns and on the route, provides free showers, portajohns and some inside restrooms in camp, arranges emergency medical services, sets up free bus shuttles around the overnight town, moves your baggage from town to town, provides a souvenir GOBA pin, organizes the nonprofits’ food offerings, pays for evening entertainment, provides GPS-downloadable route maps, publishes newsletters, and a full-color Calendar.

 Your Registration Fee does not include: